 CaixaBank will not ask you for this information by email or phone.

-Make sure you have the latest versions installed and use anti-malware protection.
+Make sure you have the latest version installed and use antivirus protection.

 If something seems suspicious, it probably is.

-If a supplier asks you to change their account number, confirm the information before making the payment.
+If a supplier tells you their account number has changed, confirm the information before paying.

 0